 - IP protection

-Deel also offers robust 24/7 email and live chat support, which can be accessed through Deel’s desktop software or its mobile app to be guided through any given issue.
+Deel is a great EOR for businesses that want something simple and easy.
+This is partially due to its 24/7 email and live chat support, which can be accessed through Deel’s desktop software or its mobile app to be guided through any given issue.
+It also integrates with over 100 tools and apps, meaning that it’s likely to effortlessly work with whatever you want to connect it to.

 Deel’s software guides users through setting up each contract.
 Source: Deel

+Deel’s pricing starts at $599 per employee, per month, which is a higher starting price than any other EOR provider – with the exception of Remote.
 Contractors are costly as well, starting at $49 per employee, per month.
 The all-in-one workforce platform does offer 24/7 live chat support alongside an impressive array of EOR perks, so get in touch for a Deel quote for a full list of what you’ll receive for your money.

-3. Multiplier – Best for Hiring in Asian-Pacific (APAC) Market
+3. Multiplier – Best for Customer Support

-- Price: $400/employee/month
+- Price: $300/employee/month

 Pros: